-In fact, successful islet transplantation would cure diabetes.
-Because if doctors are able to place healthy, insulin-producing islets into a person with diabetes, in a minimally invasive procedure that needs to be repeated only occasionally, diabetes care as we know it would be finished.
-Patients might occasionally need insulin, and would of course want to keep an eye on their blood glucose levels, but the often grueling regimen many of us now follow would be a thing of the past.
+If doctors were able to place healthy, insulin-producing islets into a person with diabetes in a minimally invasive procedure that needs to be repeated only occasionally, diabetes care as we know it would be finished.
+Patients might occasionally need insulin, and would of course want to keep an eye on their blood glucose levels, but the often-grueling regimen many of us now follow would be a thing of the past.

 What exactly is islet transplantation, anyway?
 In fact, what are islets?

 Technically, they’re called the islets of Langerhans.
 These are clusters of cells that lie within the pancreas and produce insulin, glucagon and other hormones.
 When a person lacks beta cells, he or she also lacks a sufficient supply of these vital hormones, resulting in the condition we call diabetes.

 Islets have been said to resemble fine golden sand, measuring about 1/4 millimeter in diameter, which makes them visible to the naked eye.
 Scientists can isolate islets from pancreatic tissue only with much effort.
 If islets can be likened to sand, the pancreas can be compared to a bologna sandwich, Try getting sand out of your sandwich once you’ve dropped it on the beach.

 The current method of isolating islets involves disintegrating the pancreatic tissue with enzymes, leaving behind the islets, which are slightly heavier than common pancreatic cells.
 The average islet recipient requires 10,000 to 20,000 islets per kilogram of body mass.
 To put this into perspective, an average-sized man would need islets from approximately two donor pancreases to complete his transplant.